jjtuttle/jambook/README.md

 In the next sprint:
 * Adding a seacrh feature so as a user one can easily at the top of the page type any word/phrase in and have the results displayed and the ability to click it to be taken to that post.
 * Adding a "like" feature so as a user one could like a post or a comment that they chose or unlike it.
+* Adding the character counter and having it displayed dynamically as the user types so they know where they are at on their character limit.

 ## Instalation Instructions
 1. Clone this repo